My Life As a 21-Year-Old Professional Matchmaker

 There was one client who said she only dated successful, world-famous, A-list DJs, and her matches also had to be physically fit and really into literature, specifically the genre of literature she preferred.
 And I had a lot of men that wanted to date a person who looked like Scarlett Johansson.
 One man got really specific and said, “Scarlett Johansson with a yoga instructor’s body.”
 A lot of women had specifics like: must be over six feet tall, must make more than $200,000 a year.
 One man — he wasn’t a client, but I screened him as a potential match — told me that he had to date someone who was five foot seven, thin, busty, blonde, and she had to make enough money to support herself, unless she worked as a model or in fashion, in which case he wouldn’t mind helping to support her.
 He wanted to work with me, too, but I turned him down.

 I used a variety of different methods to find dates for my clients.
 My company had a database of thousands of single people in New York and other cities across the country, and I would go through that and make a list of all the people I thought could potentially be a good fit.
 Then I’d meet up with them, call them, or email them to learn more about who they were.
-If I wasn’t thrilled with database options, I would send people with great careers messages on LinkedIn, stop people on this subway, or find people through my own network of family and friends.
+If I wasn’t thrilled with database options, I would send people with great careers messages on LinkedIn, stop people on the subway, or find people through my own network of family and friends.
 I would also sometimes use dating apps.
 I think I had eight different dating apps on my phone that summer.
 This was 2014, so it was like Tinder, Coffee Meets Bagel, JSwipe.
 I had my own real name, age, and photos on the dating apps, and I swiped based on my clients’ preferences.

 My approach depended on the vibe I got from a person’s profile.
 Sometimes, I would strike up a conversation about the user’s profile and wait a few messages to reveal that I was a matchmaker working on behalf of my client.
 Other times, I would write something like, “Hey!
 I know this sounds unusual, but I’m actually not here for myself.
 I’m a matchmaker at a dating service, and I have a hunch that you and my client might really hit it off.
 Here’s why…” Then I’d try to move the conversation to text or to a phone call as fast as possible, because many of the apps did not like to have matchmakers poaching their users.
 I kept getting kicked off.